Beekeeping in Spring

 Beekeepers must monitor the food stores in the Spring beehive.
 It is not rare for a colony to make it through Winter and then starve just before warmth arrives to stay.

-If the beekeeper needs or wants to provide supplemental feeding for early spring hives, the most common methods are feeding bees sugar water (1:1 ratio) and/or giving them protein patties.
+If the beekeeper needs or wants to provide supplemental feeding for early spring hives, the most common methods are feeding bees sugar water (1:1 ratio) to supplement nectar.

 As colony population grows, there will come a time to add another box to the hive.
-Maybe you have a new colony from installed package bees that is ready for the next box.
+It is impossible to set a calendar date for adding boxes.

 Swarm Prevention